 All consequences are subject to administrative discretion.
 Inappropriate behavior/offenses not listed below are also subject to administrative discretion.
-Repetition of offences can result in more severe consequences.
+Repetition of offenses can result in more severe consequences.

-Category 1 Offense Category 2 Offense Category 3 Offense Tardy to Class Unprepared for Class Dress code violation Inappropriate language Inappropriate gestures Electronics Violation Any other offense deemed Category 1 by Administration Unauthorized audio or video recording of a student or staff (could be deemed Cat 3 depending on severity).
-Skipped Detention Disruptive behavior Pushing/Shoving Minor vandalism Skipping class Driving infraction Leaving school without permission Violation of Emergency Drills Protocol Any other offense deemed Category 2 by Administration Possession, distribution, or use of drugs/alcohol and/or drug paraphernalia Fighting Sexual Harassment Bullying/Harassment Theft Major vandalism Driving Infraction Use or possession of weapons Driving Infraction Assault Any other offense deemed Category 3 by Administration
+Category 1 Offense Category 2 Offense Category 3 Offense Tardy to Class Unprepared for Class Dress code violation Inappropriate language Inappropriate gestures Unauthorized audio or video recording of a student or staff (could be deemed Cat 3 depending on severity).
+Skipped Detention Disruptive behavior Pushing/Shoving Minor vandalism Possession, distribution, or use of drugs/alcohol/vaping and/or paraphernalia Fighting Trespassing Sexual Harassment Bullying/Harassment Theft